East Riding Archives

 All you need is plenty of enthusiasm and an interest for supporting local heritage.
 Working in the conservation workshop you will need to handle fragile archives with great care.
 For other tasks, you will need to be able to use a computer.

 There are general opportunities available to help with cataloguing items, but we also have two specific projects: An oral history project called Times of Old Re-Told, where we are collecting people’s experiences of the past.
 There is also the Trawling Through Time project.
 Find out more on the Archives Online page.

 How to apply

-Get in touch with East Riding Archives by phone or use the contact form.
+Get in touch with East Riding Archives.

 Pay and Display parking behind the Treasure House on Saturdays only.
 Nearest pay and display car park is Grayburn Lane.
 Limited on street parking is available within easy walking distance.
 Disabled parking bays directly outside both entrances.